 MassDOT’s East-West Passenger Rail Study project is now substantially complete.

-The draft report was released on October 19, 2020, with the final report expected by the end November.
+The draft report was released for public comment on October 19, 2020, with the final report expected by the end of the year.

 The Key Findings in the report were, and we quote,

 • A substantial reduction in travel times by as much as one hour over current times would be possible with significant new investment in rail corridor infrastructure.

 • Passenger rail and CSX operations between Worcester and Pittsfield within an enhanced shared-track environment would require careful coordination of services and clear operational criteria.